 We have established multiple information technology support systems in our headquarters as well as in each province, autonomous region and municipality and comprehensive information systems in each province, autonomous region and municipality to support our business and management.
-For business support, we have established core systems composed of a customer relationship management system, a comprehensive cloudbased billing and accounting system and an e-commerce system to support our business operations.
-Leveraging our light touchpoints and middle-office support, our innovative online marketing strategies further improved customers' perception of our services.
+For business support, we have established core systems composed of a cloud-based customer relationship management system, a comprehensive billing and accounting system and an e-commerce system to support our business operations.
+Leveraging our business middle-office support, our innovative online marketing strategies further improved customers' perception of our services.
 We also upgraded our IT framework and established an API opening platform, to facilitate cooperation with our business partners.
-In addition, we enhanced our independent research capability.
-For example, we independently developed 50.3% of our core business support system.
-Furthermore, we have established integrated systems, such as integrated business support system for corporate group customers, integrated channels management system, integrated account settlement system and integrated partnership management system to achieve integrated and centralized management of our businesses and enhance our sales and service capabilities through electronic channels.
+In addition, we continued to enhance our independent research capability and we independently developed 50.5% of our core business support system.
+Furthermore, we have established integrated systems, such as integrated business support system for government and enterprise customers, integrated channels management system, integrated account settlement system and integrated partnership management system to achieve integrated and centralized management of our businesses and enhance our sales and service capabilities through electronic channels.
 We also utilized a proprietary cloud-based IT ecosystem that integrates the research and development activities of our headquarters and provincial branches and significantly improves our operational efficiency while lowers the costs.
-For our management support, we focused on the construction and optimization of a comprehensive enterprise resource planning system to optimize our work process and resource allocations, improve our customer perception and enhance our operational efficiency, which supported our mini CEO initiative.
-For our internal data service capabilities, we have established an integrated data analysis system, launched the construction of a large data platform and compiled all data relating to our operation and business support, to support our appraisal management and operational analysis with data.
-For the application of new technologies, we have launched the construction of our centralized private "cloud" and developed our capabilities in automatic and intelligent management of our information system to enhance the performance of the systems with new technologies as well as lower the overall cost of maintenance of information system.
+For our management support, we focused on the construction of our intelligent financial data sharing system to enhance the efficiency of our internal financial data sharing.
+For our internal data service capabilities, we have launched the data middle office construction to compile all operational data of our business support systems, support our appraisal management and operational analysis with data, as well as optimize our business operation.
+For the development of new b